For a printable pdf of this click here.

 Confirming that everyone needs to take this coronavirus seriously, almost two-thirds of “long haul” patients were between the ages of 30 and 49.
 Ninety percent of the respondents remained ill when they completed the survey.

-Almost half of long-haul patients were never testing because they did not meet the testing criteria or test kits were not available.
+Almost half of long-haul patients were never tested because they did not meet the testing criteria or test kits were not available.
 Among those who did receive testing, 54% tested negative.
 Most of the 46% who tested positive were tested early in the course of their illness.
 Both groups had similar symptoms, with only the loss of taste and/or smell occurring more frequently in the positive patients.

 While over half of the survey respondents reported at least one preexisting condition, only asthma showed a correlation with a lengthy recovery time.
 Among the patients who knew their blood type, O+ and A+ appear a bit protective for this form of the disease when compared to the distribution of blood types in the US and UK.
 The B and Negative blood groups were slightly over-represented, with B- the most extreme.